Actor Ontology

 Scoped exporters and connectors

 Machine evidence still starts with deterministic source exports.
-These claims now reference the explicit `oc.trust.system-export` policy instead of relying on an implicit “it came from a bot” assumption.
+These claims now reference the explicit oc.trust.system-export policy and must match a published connector-ingress profile instead of relying on an implicit “it came from a bot” assumption.

 Human